 Melaney Bernhardt of Rochester uses Kitchen Verde.

 Sarah Goodenough developed the Rochester, New York-based Kitchen Verde meal service after losing 156 pounds on a plant-based diet.
-A registered nurse, she’s working on certification in plant-based nutrition through the T. Colin Campbell Center for Nutrition Studies at Cornell University.
+Sarah is a registered nurse who is currently working on a certification in plant-based nutrition through the T. Colin Campbell Center for Nutrition Studies at Cornell University.

 Her new lifestyle has motivated her to help others improve their health and quality of life.